Open Source Summit North America

 Julia Ferraioli Open Source Human, Open Source Stories

-Dr. Dawn Foster works as the Director of Data Science for CHAOSS where she is also a board member / maintainer.
-She is co-chair of CNCF TAG Contributor Strategy and an OpenUK board member.
-She has 20+ years of experience at companies like VMware and Intel with expertise in community, strategy, governance, metrics, and more.
+Dr. Dawn Foster is an OSS strategy consultant.
+She is also on the board of CHAOSS and OpenUK, and was previously a co-chair of the CNCF Contributor Strategy Technical Advisory Group.
+She has 20+ years of experience at companies like VMware and Intel with expertise in community, strategy, governance, and metrics.
 She has spoken at over 100 industry events and has a BS in computer science, an MBA, and a PhD.
-In her spare time she enjoys reading science fiction, running, and traveling.
+In her spare time she enjoys reading science fiction, running, 3D printing, and traveling.

 Emily Fox is a DevOps enthusiast, security unicorn, and advocate for Women in Technology.
 She promotes the cross-pollination of development and security practices.
 She has worked in security for over 12 years to drive a cultural change where security is unobstructive, natural, and accessible to everyone.
 Her technical interests include containerization, least privilege, automation, and promoting women in technology.
 She holds a BS in Information Systems and an MS in cybersecurity.
 A member of the Cloud Native Computing Foundation’s (CNCF) Technical Oversight Committee (TOC) and co-chair for KubeCon+CloudNativeCon China 2021, Europe 2022, and North America 2022, she is involved in a variety of open source communities.